-This written guide will help you create a business plan and map out how you will start and run your business successfully.
+The following written guide will help you create a business plan and map out how you will start and run your business successfully.
+The different parts are described in the order in which they appear in a business plan.

 The executive summary is often considered the most important section of a business plan.
 This section briefly tells your reader where your company is, where you want to take it, and why your business idea will be successful.
 If you are seeking financing, the executive summary is also your first opportunity to grab a potential investor’s interest.